ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Autumn/en.md

 2. Captains decide their team members during the drafting phase.
    - Captains are allowed to conduct and coordinate "tryouts", tests to gauge player aptitude, on their own terms.
 3. There will be a 120-second planning phase before the picking phase starts.
-4. During the picking phase, the pick order consists of 2 phases that repeat twice, such that every captains gets to choose 4 players.
+4. During the picking phase, the pick order consists of 2 phases that repeat twice, such that every captain gets to choose 4 players.
    - During phase 1 and 3, picks start in *increasing* order, from the 1st to the 24th captain.
    - During phase 2 and 4, picks start in *decreasing* order, from the 24th to the 1st captain.
-   - *this might change depending on the number of incoming registrations.*
+   - *This might change depending on the number of incoming registrations.*
 5. Each captain has 60 seconds to pick one player from the player pool on their turn.
-   - If the captain does not pick an player within 60 seconds, a random player from the remaining player pool will be assigned to their team.
+   - If the captain does not pick a player within 60 seconds, a random player from the remaining player pool will be assigned to their team.
 6. If the captain picks a player, the pick time still has to elapse before the next captain's turn starts, meaning each phase will take 16 minutes.
 7. After each phase, there is a 60-second break before the next phase starts.
 8. At all times, the captains may communicate with each other via multiplayer chatrooms or voice chat.